pull-fiction/make-crops-not-war/index.md

 ## How war tastes around the world

+So we'll continue our investigation country-wise.
+We let you find out for yourselves not only the countries involved in war, but also how their conflicts "tasted like" in terms of agricultural production.
+Prepare to be surprised.
+(SHOW GRAPH WITH DROP DOWN)

 These last 60 years have been the most peaceful time our world has ever experienced.
 But did you know we have had XXXXX wars?
 The graph below shows the evolution of total crop production of each country.
 Years of conflict are displayed as red.